AutumnWu/Streamlined-Off-Policy-Learning/README.md

 ## Run experiment
-The SOP implementation can be found under `spinup/algos/sop_pytorch/` The SAC implementation can be found under `spinup/algos/sac_pytorch/`
+The SOP implementation can be found under `spinup/algos/sop_pytorch/` The SOP-IG implementation can be found under `spinup/algos/sop_ig_pytorch/` The SAC implementation can be found under `spinup/algos/sac_pytorch/`

 Run experiments with pytorch sop:

 In the sop_pytorch folder, run the SOP code with `python SOP.py`

+Run experiments with pytorch sop-ig:

+In the sop_ig_pytorch folder, run the SOP-IG code with `python sop_invert_grad.py`

 Run experiments with pytorch sac: